OpenPegasus/OpenPegasusDocker/README.md

 following:

 1. Clone this repository to your local machine
-2. Create the build image which consists of Ubuntu, updates to Ubuntu and build tools to compile OpenPegasus source code (`make build`)
+2. Create the build image which consists of Ubuntu Linux OS, updates to Ubuntu and build tools to compile OpenPegasus source code and a Makefile that defines the build, test, and deploy of an OpenPegasus Docker image.
-3. Run the build container (`make run-build-image`)
+3. Run the build container (`make run-build-image`).
+The Makefile option BUILD_STARTUP_MODE defines whether the process to build the WBEM server image is automatic or manual.
-4. Move to the terminal started when the build image starts
+4. Move to the terminal started when the build image starts if the manual execution of the build process was defined.
 5. Build the OpenPegasus WBEM server (`make build`)
 6. Deploy the OpenPegasus server container (`make deploy`)
 7. Return to the the original terminal window.